pytroll/pyresample/docs/source/concepts/resampling.rst

 or perform a bilinear interpolation.

-For the interfaces that exist (see warning below) and with the data that meet the limitations of this algorithm (contiguous, etc), this algorithm should be faster and more memory efficient for nearest neighbor than the k-d tree approach (see above) and the other bilinear algorithm implemented in Pyresample (see below).
+For the interfaces that exist (see warning below) and with the data that meet the limitations of this algorithm (topology preserving, etc), this algorithm should be faster and more memory efficient for nearest neighbor than the k-d tree approach (see above) and the other bilinear algorithm implemented in Pyresample (see below).
 The algorithm does not currently support caching, but